The highest performing teams experience psychological safety.

 A great way to keep a conversation above blame and focused on a constructive path is to only pose questions that start with How and What AND include the word ‘I’.

 For example: how can I help?
 What can I do to move us forward?
 What can I do to make sure that you never experience this again?
 And so forth.

 Avoid why, who, and when questions that are likely to lead to blaming and shaming, such as: Who is responsible for this and why haven’t we received these products yet?
-Such a question is looking backward and leads nowhere.
+Such questions are looking backward and lead nowhere.

 You’d be amazed at how well this works in practice.
 The advice is passed on from a book my brother lent me.
 It’s a small easy-read book by John G. Miller called QBQ: the Question Behind the Question.

 Miller’s practical method for posing questions – as mentioned above – helps you practicing always putting personal accountability into daily actions and avoiding blame.
 The advice is simple and has a real positive communication impact.
 It keeps you constructive and accountable instead of making you a victim of circumstances.

 Honest Feedback is Paramount for Moving Forward Efficiently and Effectively while Removing Barriers for Innovation

 If leaders sanction or talk down to people giving critical feedback – they are unlikely to receive honest feedback in the future.

 Remember, you cannot direct the behavior of others directly.
 What you can do is change your own actions, reactions, and behavior to initiate different behavior in people around you.